WebAssembly/spec/spectec/test-prose/TEST.md

 Step_read/memory.size x
 1. Let z be the current state.
-2. Assert: Due to validation, $mem(z, x).TYPE is of the case PAGE.
+2. Assert: Due to validation, $mem(z, x).TYPE is PAGE.
 3. Let at lim PAGE be $mem(z, x).TYPE.
 4. Let (n * (64 * $Ki())) be |$mem(z, x).BYTES|.
 5. Push the value (at.CONST n) to the stack.